Multi-touch Madness Slides and Code

 Please note that you will still need to have Visual Studio 2008 Express or greater installed, and you will need to have the XNA 2.0 Framework runtime installed.

-To perform the actions in this guide you …
+To perform the actions in this guide you will …

 Read More